-I am a third-year CS PhD candidate, at the University of Illinois Urbana-Champaign (UIUC), in the Dept. of Computer Science (CS).
+I am a fourth-year CS PhD candidate, at the University of Illinois Urbana-Champaign (UIUC), in the Dept. of Computer Science (CS).
 My advisor is Prof. Charith Mendis.
 I also work closely with Daniel Kang.

 I'm doing research at the intersection of compilers and data management systems.
 More broadly, my interests extend to performance engineering, programming languages, and distributed systems.